 You can also find more shallow buckets and fill them with some rustic Christmas ornaments to make a great centerpiece or countertop decoration.
 You can also use them as planters, to keep wood logs, as ice buckets, etc. Your imagination is the limit!
 These trio of galvanized buckets are perfect for Christmas displays.

 8. Farmhouse Style Throw Pillows and Blankets

 You can’t go wrong with buffalo plaid for your throw pillows and blankets.
 The best thing about this pattern is that it so easily transitions from one season to the next.
-Try to find some neutral buffalo plaid and burlap pillows and throws to add a little rustic touch to any area.
+Find some neutral buffalo plaid and burlap pillows and throws to add a little rustic touch to any area.

-If you have Christmas specific patterns, find a few focal points in your home to concentrate your holiday throws.
-For example, a bench at your entryway, a corner of one couch, and the corner of a fireplace hearth are all great places to scatter some farmhouse Christmas spirit.
+If you have Christmas-specific patterns, find a few focal points in your home to concentrate your holiday throws.
+For example, a bench at your entryway, a corner of one couch, and a corner of a fireplace hearth are all great places to scatter some farmhouse Christmas spirit.